Flashcards in Cells Part Two Deck (43):

 -Veins take blood into the heart

-Why do arteries are able to stretch more and return to their closer original size than veins?
+Why are arteries able to stretch more and return to their closer original size than veins?

 Arteries need to be able to stretch and recoil as blood is pumped through them.
 This is why arteries contain lots of muscle and elastic tissue.
 There is no pulse in the venous system, so veins do not extend as blood enters them.